obss/trapper/README.md

 3) **TokenizerWrapper**:
-   This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task inside that tokenizer.
+   This class wraps a pretrained tokenizer from the transformers library while also recording the special tokens needed for the task to the wrapped tokenizer.
 It also stores the missing values from BOS - CLS, EOS - SEP token pairs for the tokenizers that only support one of them.
-This means, you can model your input sequence by using the bos_token for start and eos_token for end without thinking which model you are working with.
-If your task needs extra special tokens e.g. the `<CONTEXT>` token in question answering task, you can store these tokens by setting the `_TASK_SPECIFIC_SPECIAL_TOKENS` class variable in your TokenizerWrapper subclass.
+This means you can model your input sequence by using the bos_token for start and eos_token for end without thinking which model you are working with.
+If your task and input modeling needs extra special tokens e.g. the `<CONTEXT>` for a context dependent task, you can store these tokens by setting the `_TASK_SPECIFIC_SPECIAL_TOKENS` class variable in your TokenizerWrapper subclass.
 Otherwise, you can directly use TokenizerWrapper.

 #### Registering classes from custom modules to the library